Midwess/Bytover/DEVELOPMENT.md

 - Run with XCode

 ## Desktop
+#### MacOS only
-- Because MacOS doesn't support 'deep-linking' on development, We will need to explicitly set access token in the environment variable.
+Because MacOS doesn't support 'deep-linking' on development, so that we cannot authorize, Instead, we will explicitly set access token via environment variable.
 ```bash
 export BTIBRIDGE_ACCESS_TOKEN='<token>'
 ```

 ```bash
 cd Desktop; pnpm dev
 ```